A density theorem for Borel-Type Congruence subgroups and arithmetic applications: On the Bessel Distribution of Iwahori-Spherical Representations

-for $W_l\in{\rm Wh}(\pi_l)$,
+for $W\in{\rm Wh}(\pi)$,

 We now introduce the Bessel distribution.
-To do so we fix an orthogonal basis $\mathcal{B}(\pi_l)$.
-We can do this in such a way that The Bessel distribution is then defined by
+To do so we fix an orthogonal basis $\mathcal{B}(\pi)$.
+We recall that $\mathcal{B}_l(\pi)$ denotes a basis of $\pi^{I_0}$ and arrange that The Bessel distribution is then defined by

 For more details we refer to \cite{BaM}.
-We can relate the summands in the definition of the Bessel distribution to the integrals $I_l(\cdot)$:
+We can relate the summands in the definition of the Bessel distribution to the integrals $J(\cdot)$:

 \begin{lemma} For $T\in \mathcal{H}_W$ we have